 A mobile-optimized e-commerce website is an investment, but it's worthwhile and a powerful tool for businesses if created and marketed properly.

 Let's look at some facts to build our case.

 The only way for anyone to understand mobile users and their buying habits is to assess what has happened in the past.
 Theories and predictions are great and can be beneficial, but facts speak volumes.
 Here are a few key demographics to pay attention to when it comes to mobile commerce:

 Mobile users can do any task and complete purchases just like desktop users will, provided its presented in a usable way.
-Mobile users are a tricky crowd; if your site is not mobile friendly you will most likely lose that visitor and their business.
+Mobile users are a tricky crowd; if your site is not easy to navigate and is wonky on their screens, they'll quickly look elsewhere.

 It's not just about making your site mobile-friendly anymore.
 It's about creating a positive mobile experience.
 This needs to start with a user-friendly, intuitive website that is adapting with current design and functionality trends.

 Have you ever found yourself going to a website on your mobile device to do a little research on a product, purchase something, or try to schedule an appointment, only to find that you can't do what you wanted from your phone?
 I know I have, and I know for a fact that every single time I left the site without doing anything further.

 And honestly, every time I have had this happen I immediately discredited the company and mentally labeled them as "behind the times".
 Why would I get a product from someone who obviously isn't on top of things?
 Now this may not be everyone's line of thought, but it is certainly mine, and I can't be the ONLY person thinking this way.